Skip to content

 Fowey Estuary, Cornwall

-Seek out the modern treasures along dramatic stretches of the South West Coast Path that weave through woodlands and around creeks on both sides of the estuary.Try geocaching at Fowey Estuary
+Challenge yourself to find all the geo-treasures hidden along dramatic stretches of the South West Coast Path that weave through woodlands and around creeks on both sides of the Fowey Estuary.Try geocaching at Fowey Estuary

 Godrevy, Cornwall

-Wander miles of beach, and clifftop walking routes across wild heathlands to track down the geocaches here.Try geocaching at Godrevy
+Explore miles of beach and clifftop walking routes across Godevry's wild heathlands to track down the geocaches secreted in this quiet corner of Cornwall.Try geocaching at Godrevy

 Golden Cap, Dorset

-Enjoy spectacular views in all directions from the highest point on the South Coast, as you focus on finding the geocaches.Try geocaching at Golden Cap
+Enjoy spectacular views in all directions from Golden Cap, the highest point on the South Coast, as you focus on using the co-ordinates to help you find all the geocaches tucked away here.Try geocaching at Golden Cap

 Hatfield Forest, Essex

-The best surviving example of a medieval royal hunting forest is home to 14 hidden geocaches, here to find between April and October.Try geocaching at Hatfield Forest
+Hatfield is the best surviving example of a medieval royal hunting forest, and home to 14 hidden geocaches.
+They're available to find between April and October.Try geocaching at Hatfield Forest

 Lansallos, Cornwall